netcraftsmen/semaphore/README.md

 **Semaphore**: a system of sending messages by holding the arms or two flags or poles in certain positions according to an alphabetic code.

+## Title
+Introduction to network telemetry using Apache Kafka in Confluent Cloud.

 ## Abstract

 The use of telemetry is an increased focus in IT operations providing raw data to the Machine Learning / Artificial Intelligence (ML/AI) algorithms for AIOps (Artificial Intelligence for IT Operations).